AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/RoleClassFamilyTypeExtensions/README.md

 RoleClassFamilyTypeExtensions Class
 ===================================
-AutomationML 2.1 APIExtension methods for the RoleClass element and its defining class [RoleFamilyType][1].
+Extension methods for the RoleClass element and its defining class [RoleFamilyType][1].

 Inheritance Hierarchy